 In generation mode, we require reactive power from an outside supplier to operate the motor; so, we don’t usually use the induction motor as a generator.

-The slip varies from zero at no load to 1 at the standstill; so, the torque varies from zero to the full load torque.
+The slip varies from zero at no load to 1 at a standstill; so, the torque varies from zero to the full load torque.

-We only use this method when we want to stop the motor within a very short period of time.
+We only use this method when we want to stop the motor within a very short period.

 And we try to disconnect the stator from the supply before the motor enters this braking mode.
 Because the kinetic energy stored in the revolving load dissipated as heat.

-Also if the stator is still connected, the motor receives power from which also dissipated as heat.
-So in this case, the motor would develop enormous heat energy.
+If the stator is still connected, the motor receives power, which is also dissipated as heat.
+So, in this case, the motor would develop enormous heat energy.

-The single-phase induction motor isn’t self-starting.
-To start the motor or to have a starting torque we can increase the forward speed of the motor.
-Hence the forward slip and the reverse torque will decrease and the forward torque will increase which makes the motor start.
+The single-phase induction motor is not self-starting.
+To start the motor or to have a starting torque, we can increase the motor’s forward speed.
+Hence the forward slip and the reverse torque will decrease, and the forward torque will increase, which makes the motor start.

-That means there would be a difference of torque between the forward and the backward field to start the single-phase motor.
+That means there would be a difference of torque between the forward and backward fields to start the single-phase motor.

-When we have a larger forward field torque than the backward field torque, the motor rotates in forward (anti-clockwise) direction.
-When we have a larger backward field torque than the forward field torque the motor rotates in backward (clockwise) direction.
+When we have a larger forward field torque than the backward field torque, the motor rotates in a forward (anti-clockwise) direction.
+When we have a larger backward field torque than the forward field torque, the motor rotates in a backward (clockwise) direction.